 ~~~~~~ ooooooOOOoooooo ~~~~~~

 Following the opening of the railway in 1844 the toll house was removed to be replaced by one built on the north-west side of Folly Bridge itself.
 The toll house was designed by the architect James Gardiner, and cost £320 to build.
 By such careful repositioning, tolls could be extracted from passengers and goods traffic using the new railway, as they would have had to cross the bridge when going between the city and the station.
-It has been suggested that a temporary toll house was built close to the end of Western Road until the new stone one was completed.
-However, thus far, no evidence has been found to support this.
+It has been suggested that a temporary toll house was built close to the end of Western Road whilst the new stone one on Folly Bridge was being built.
 By September 1850 the debt incurred in rebuilding the bridge had been paid off, and early one morning the gate was ceremonially fastened back for the last time.
 The gate disappeared, but the toll house still survives, having been put to many uses in the following years.